This page contain affiliate links. Please refer to my Disclosures Page for more details.

 Don’t like orange flavouring?
 Fear not, the recipe is easily adaptable to omit the orange and I’ve even added a few alternative flavours to mix things up a bit.

 Love this salted chocolate tart?
-You’ll be wanting to try these then;
+Try these then!

 For someone who isn’t a huge chocolate pudding lover I do seem to have a lot of chocolatey recipes don’t I?
 Maybe it’s because if I make them myself I can control just how sweet they are.
 The delicious gallery of images below are some of my most popular posts; Delicious Pear, Chocolate & Almond Torte – gluten free and vegan Chocolate Goo Puddings | gluten free and a vegan version too and Self Saucing Chocolate Pudding